KULL-Centre/_2023_Groenbaek-Thygesen_ASPA_MAVE/README.md

 - plots.ipynb: Jupyter notebook with plots based on the article supplementary CSV file
 - pacbio: Scripts for processing long CCS reads into a barcode map
 - illumina: Scripts for calculating the abundance scores
-- illumina_degron: Scripts for calculating the degron TSI scores

 Pacbio and illumina sequencing reads for abundance and toxicity scores are available at ...